DimitarH/NGS-LBD2/README.md

 # NGS-LBD
 Using LBD (Literature-based Discovery) for the interpretation of NGS (Next Generation Sequencing) results

+This project was funded by the Slovenian Research Agency (Grant No. J5-1780, project name: Using Literature-based Discovery for Interpretation of Next Generation Sequencing Results)

 ## Setup from zero

 1. Clone repository